DGGI Recommends More Regulations for Online Money Games

 The report, released on Saturday, the 14th of September, defined online gaming with money as a “high-risk” sector “for tax evasion, money laundering, cyber frauds, juvenile delinquency and various socio-economic evils.”
 Other sectors with high rate of GST evasion detection include the provision of banking, financial, and insurance services and the trade with some metals and tobacco goods.

-The DGGI, the investigative unit under the Indian Ministry of Finance’s Central Board Of Indirect Taxes & Customs (CBIC), reported the detection of 6084 cases of GST evasion for the Fiscal Year of 2023-24 (FY24), worth a total of ₹2,01,851 crore, plus ₹35,377 crore detected by CGST Zones in 14,492 cases, a more than double-fold jump compared to the ₹1.01 lakh crore detected in 4872 cases for FY 2022-23.
+The DGGI, the investigative unit under the Indian Ministry of Finance’s Central Board Of Indirect Taxes & Customs (CBIC), reported the detection of 6084 cases of GST evasion for the Fiscal Year of 2023-24 (FY24).
+The evasion estimated a total worth of ₹2,01,851 crore.
+Plus ₹35,377 crore detected by CGST Zones in 14,492 cases.
+A more than double-fold jump compared to the ₹1.01 lakh crore detected in 4872 cases for FY 2022-23.

-The DGGI Mumbai Zonal Unit detected the highest GST evasion, at ₹70,985 crore, followed by Delhi with ₹18,313 crore, Pune with ₹17,328 crore, Gurugram with ₹15,502 crore, and Hyderabad with 11,081 crore.
+The DGGI Mumbai Zonal Unit detected the highest GST evasion at ₹70,985 crore.
+Delhi follows with ₹18,313 crore, Pune with ₹17,328 crore, Gurugram with ₹15,502 crore, and Hyderabad with ₹11,081 crore.

 Detection of GST evasion cases by the Directorate General of GST Intelligence has been growing ever since the introduction of GST in July 2017.
-From ₹7879 crore detected in FY18, the first fiscal year since roll-out, though ₹19,319 crore in FY19, ₹21,739 crore in FY20, ₹31,908 crore in FY21, to ₹50,325 crore in FY22, before doubling to ₹1.01 lakh crore in FY23, and doubling again to ₹2.02 lakh crore in the last reported FY24.
+Beginning at ₹7879 crore detected in FY18, continuing with ₹19,319 crore in FY19, ₹21,739 crore in FY20, ₹31,908 crore in FY21, to ₹50,325 crore in FY22.
+FY23 saw a doubling to ₹1.01 lakh crore.
+And doubling again to ₹2.02 lakh crore in the last reported FY24.

 DGGI FY24 Performance Includes 34 SCN Worth to Gaming Cos ₹1.1 Lakh Cr

-DGGI reported the completion of 4398 GST evasion cases involving ₹1,75,999 crore for Fy2023-24, including 2382 cases for a total of ₹1,63,055 crore completed by the issuing of a Show-Cause Notice (SCN), and 2016 cases were closed without an SCN based on voluntary deposit payment.
+DGGI reported the completion of 4398 GST evasion cases involving ₹1,75,999 crore for Fy2023-24.
+This includes 2382 cases for a total of ₹1,63,055 crore completed by the issuing of a Show-Cause Notice (SCN).
+Authorities closed 2016 cases without a Show Cause Notice (SCN) based on voluntary deposit payment.

 “Sir William Raynell Anson, a renowned British jurist, has defined a wager or bet as ‘a promise to give money or money’s worth upon the determination or ascertainment of an uncertain event’.
 The Hon’ble Supreme Court’s verdict on the matter shall have a significant impact on how the concept of online money gaming is understood,” the DGGI report stated on the subject.